AIR has always been about talent.

 Karen Lally stepped in as AIR’s first program director in November 2016.
 She previously worked in both operations and talent management at AIR throughout 2015 and 2016.
 Prior to AIR, Karen served in a variety of administrative and programming capacities at WGBH.
 She is an expert in the field of online accessibility, having worked extensively with WGBH’s team at the Ruth and Carl Shapiro Family National Center for Accessible Media (NCAM) as a production writer and editor.
 She also served as productions compliance manager at WGBH, a Unit Manager for NOVA, managing rights, releases, and payments.
 In addition, she worked with The World, administering fees and managing contracts for freelancer contributors.
 Her non-public media work includes a stint overseeing the Digital Video Library for the science media group at the Harvard-Smithsonian Center for Astrophysics.
 She holds an M.ED. in curriculum and instruction, is a lifelong Bostonian, and lives with her family in Watertown, where she homeschooled her two sons from middle school through high school.

 An Uong is drawn towards exploring human connections through storytelling.
 She received a Bachelor of Liberal Arts degree from Sarah Lawrence College, with concentrations in creative nonfiction writing, anthropology, and psychology.
-An comes to AIR Media from WNYC’s community engagement and Diversity & Inclusion departments.
+An comes to AIR from WNYC’s community engagement and Diversity & Inclusion departments.
 She has also worked in arts administration with Socrates Sculpture Park in Long Island City, where she spearheaded a project that profiled fifteen of the park’s exhibiting artists.
 Some of her other work includes interviewing residents of New York City’s three major Chinatowns, and speaking with Brownsville, Brooklyn community members on the changing socioeconomic landscape of their borough.
 She is invested in journalism that immerses itself in the community, and is currently pursuing an MFA in creative nonfiction writing at Emerson College.
-She lives in Arlington, and can be found camping or hiking when she is not running after a bus or subway.
+An lives in Arlington, and can be found camping, hiking or rock climbing when she’s not running after a bus or subway.
+She loves tea.

 Ryan McGrath tracks engagement for AIR and Finding America through social media.
 He graduated from Boston College with a Bachelor’s Degree in English in 2014.
 In 2015 he gathered news and organized social media and web content for New England Cable News.
 He can now be found in AIR’s office on the weekdays tracking interest in AIR and public media.
 While he’s not working, he’s practicing comedy or listening to podcasts.